 Thermal Town Center (see Figure 3D) is located in the core area of the community of Thermal.
-It is bounded by 57th Avenue on the north, Avenue 58 on the south, and Polk Street on the west.
-Thermal Town Center covers about 160 gross acres (about 154 net acres), and contains two neighborhoods, Avenue 57-Polk Street Southeast Neighborhood [Neighborhood 1] and Avenue 57- Olive Street Southeast.
-Neighborhood [Neighborhood 2].
-Both neighborhoods are designated as Mixed-Use Areas, each with a requirement for 50% HHDR development.
+It is bounded by Church Street on the north, Avenue 58 on the south, Polk Street on the west, and Grapefruit Boulevard and Fillmore Street on the east.
+Thermal Town Center covers about 239 gross acres (about 229 224 net acres), and contains two neighborhoods, Avenue 57-Polk Street Southeast Neighborhood [Neighborhood 1] and Church Street-Grapefruit Boulevard Southwest Neighborhood [Neighborhood 2].
+Both neighborhoods are designated as Mixed-Use Areas, each with a requirement for a minimum of 50% HHDR development.

-The community of Thermal is located along Highway 86S (an Expressway), along and southward of Airport

-Boulevard, and southward of the City of Coachella.
+The community of Thermal is located along Highway 86S (an Expressway), along and southward of Airport Boulevard, and southward of the City of Coachella.
 It extends west to Harrison Street, south to Avenue 66 (west of Whitewater River) and Avenue 62 (east of Whitewater River), and east to the All American Canal.
 Historically, Thermal has been an important agricultural center, and remains so, with some of its more prominent crops including dates, table grapes, grapefruit, and assorted vegetables.
 It is also home to a variety of important and iconic infrastructure and tourism-oriented facilities and attractions in the Coachella Valley, including Jacqueline Cochran Regional Airport, Thermal Club (automobile racing facility), HITS (Horse Shows in the Sun) facilities and events, and the new Thermal/Mecca Campus of College of the Desert.
 In the core area of the community, lying just to the north of Thermal Town Center, are two schools - John Kelley Elementary School, and La Familia Continuation High School.